 Inaugurated at the 2015 Houston Cinema Arts Festival, CineSpace is a short film competition and collaboration with NASA challenging filmmakers around the world to create short films inspired by and using NASA archival footage exploring 50 years of public historical archives.
 Films are judged based on the creativity, innovation, and attention to detail that are the hallmarks of space exploration, and the final winning films are chosen by Director Richard Linklater.
 Finalists films are screened at the Houston Cinema Arts Festival, and $26,000 in awards are distributed to the winning filmmakers.

-HCAS proudly collaborates with numerous Houston and Texas-based arts, cultural, nonprofit, educational, and civic organizations including the Museum of Fine Arts Houston, Aurora Picture Show, Houston Public Media, Houston Ballet, DeLuxe Theater, Houston Latino Film Festival, QFest, IPIC, Houston Museum of Natural Science, Houston Museum of African American Culture, Architecture Center Houston, Asia Society Texas Center, Diverse Works, The Moody Center for the Arts, Rice Media Center, University of Houston, HAAPI Film Festival, SWAMP, Discovery Green, Fifth Ward Community Redevelopment Corporation, DaCamera Chamber Music and Jazz, Texas Film Commission, the Austin Film Society, PSA, the Texas Theatre, Violet Crown Cinemas, and Black Public Media.
+HCAS proudly collaborates with numerous Houston-based, Texas-based, and national arts, cultural, nonprofit, educational, and civic organizations including NASA, Museum of Fine Arts Houston, Houston Museum of African American Culture, Aurora Picture Show, Houston Public Media, Houston Ballet, DeLuxe Theater, Houston Latino Film Festival, QFest, IPIC, Houston Museum of Natural Science, Catastrophic Theater Company, the Station Museum, Winston Contemporary Art Gallery, the Architecture Center Houston, Asia Society Texas Center, Diverse Works, The Moody Center for the Arts, Rice Media Center, University of Houston, HAAPI Film Festival, SWAMP, Discovery Green, Fifth Ward Community Redevelopment Corporation, DaCamera Chamber Music and Jazz, Texas Film Commission, the Austin Film Society, PSA, the Texas Theatre, Violet Crown Cinemas, and Black Public Media.